internet safety week

 Employees fear being blamed for company data breaches

-Workers in small and medium-sized organizations, especially, do not consider themselves attractive targets for digital criminals, do not understand the full extent of cyber threats and are unlikely to report incidents for fear of being blamed.
+Workers in small and medium-sized organizations, in particular, do not consider themselves attractive targets for cybercriminals, do not understand the full extent of cyber threats, and rarely report incidents for fear of being blamed.

 By Kelvin Zimmer on Lumiun Blog

-According to data breach notifications filed with the California and Maine Attorney General's offices, VWGoA disclosed that a vendor left unsecured data exposed on the internet between August 2019 and May 2021.
+According to data breach notifications filed with the California and Maine Attorney General's offices, VWGoA disclosed that a vendor left unprotected data exposed on the internet between August 2019 and May 2021.

 By Lawrence Abrams in Bleeping Computer

-Old malware returns in new version to steal logins and passwords
+Old malware returns in a new version to steal logins and passwords.

-Agent Tesla is now part of a new campaign that uses contaminated Excel spreadsheets to install itself on victims' computers, being able to steal passwords saved in the browser, access credentials to corporate systems and even cryptocurrency wallets, whose funds are returned to criminals.
+Agent Tesla is now part of a new campaign that uses infected Excel spreadsheets to install itself on victims' computers, capable of stealing saved browser passwords, login credentials for corporate systems, and even cryptocurrency wallets, with the funds being diverted to the criminals.

 By Felipe Demartini on Canaltech